atlan-antillia/EfficientDet-AutoAnnotation-Tool/README.md

 <br>
 We would like to reduce the cost and time of annotation task for object detection, by developing AutoAnnotation Tool based on <a href="https://github.com/google/automl/tree/master/efficientdet">EfficientDet inference engine</a>.
-More precisely speaking, this tool is a semi autoannotation tool, because as the first step we need any annotation tool to create an annotated pretrain dataset for an image dataset of any specific domain in which you are interested.
-As the second step, the annotated dataset will be fed to efficientdet-finetuning model to train your own efficientdet model.<br>
-As the third step, the trained efficientdet model can be used to detect(infer) objects in some unannotated images of the same domain, and get the bouding boxes and labels of the detected ojbects, which are really annotation data for the unannoted images.
-It is our EfficientDet-AutoAnnotation-Tool.
+More precisely speaking, this is a semi autoannotation tool, not a complete autoannotation tool without a GUI based annotation tool.<br>
+<b>Workflow of EfficientDet-AutoAnnotation-Tool</b>.<br>

+1. Prepare an images dataset of any specific domain which you are interested in.<br>
+1. Create an annotated images dataset by using any GUI based annotation tool<br>
+2, Train your own efficientdet model by feeding the annotated dataset to a pretrained efficientdet-finetuning model.<br>
+3. Detect the objects in some unannotated images of the same domain by using your own trained efficientdet model.<br>
+4. Save the bounding boxes and labels for the detected objects as your own autoanntotation files.<br>
 <br>
- To clarify explanation, we focus an image dataset of Pedestrian and Traffic Signals to apply our AutoAnnotation Tool, because we are able to collect easily those images, and the number of classes of the Signals is small, at most only five.
+ To clarify explanation, we apply EfficientDet AutoAnnotation Tool to an images dataset of Pedestrian and Traffic Signals, because it is easy to collect and the number of classes of the Signals dataset is small, at most only five.
 <br>
 <br>
 <a href="#1">STEP I: Pretrain Model</a><br>